 3.0 License.
 The Old French part of the edition is encoded in TEI P5 XML using

 the BFM-MSS extension.
-This extension includes, in turn, three extension elements defined
+This extension includes, in turn, three extension elements

 by the Medieval Nordic Text Archive